couds/react-bulma-components/documentation/docs/getting-started/3-advance-usage.md

 @import '~bulma/sass/utilities/_all.sass'
 ```
+---

 ## Frameworks

-Now depending of the Framework of your choose the configuration vary a little.
-Here you can find instructions of how to configure it on the most used Frameworks.
+Here you can find instructions of how to configure React-Bulma on most Frameworks.
+The configuration may vary a little depending on your framework of choice.

 ### Create React App

-You need to enable SASS compilation on your CRA project, to do it just install node-sass
+You need to enable SASS compilation on your Create React App (CRA) project.
+To enable SASS compilation

+1. install node-sass.

 ```bash
 npm i --save node-sass
 ```

-Now create/update your **jsconfig.json** (or tsconfig if you are using typescript)
+2. Create/Update your **jsconfig.json** (or tsconfig if you are using typescript).

 ```json
 {